preciofishbone/OmniaDocsG2/working-with-documents/authoring-controlled-documents/publish-approval-workflow/index.rst

 .. image:: approval-3-new3.png

-When you click "Send", a task is created for the approver, and an e-mail is sent, with a link to the document.
+When you click "Send", a task is created for the approver, and an email is sent, with a link to the document.
 The task can look like this:

 .. image:: approval-task-new3.png